yusei36/FluentPassFinder/README.md

 ## Configuration

-Plugin settings can be changed via the built-in **settings panel** inside the FluentPassFinder window (gear icon).
+Plugin settings can be changed via the built-in **settings panel** inside the FluentPassFinder window (gear icon), and are applied immediately without restarting KeePass.
+Press `Ctrl+S` to save.
 The settings are persisted as JSON under the `FluentPassFinder` key in `KeePass.config.xml`, which you can also edit directly if you prefer.

+The panel covers:

+- **Theme**: follow the system theme, or force light/dark.
+- **Search**: which entry fields are searched (title, user name, URL, notes, tags, custom fields, ...), whether expired entries and groups excluded from KeePass searching are skipped, and whether field references are resolved.
+- **Actions**: reassign the `Shift+Enter` / `Ctrl+Enter` / `Alt+Enter` shortcuts and reorder the per-entry actions.
+- **Hotkeys**: the three global hotkeys (current screen, primary screen, new entry).
+- **New entries**: which group new entries are saved into.
+- **Window**: width, results-area height, and screen anchor (e.g. center, bottom-center) plus an X/Y offset.
+You can also set the size and position directly by `Ctrl`-dragging the window while the settings panel is open; the new placement is mirrored into these fields so saving keeps it.
+- **Behavior**: optionally preserve the last search text for a configurable timeout, and whether `Esc` always closes the window instead of stepping back.
+- **TOTP placeholder**: see below.

+### New entries

+Press `Ctrl+Alt+N` (global) or `Ctrl+N` (in the window) to open a form that creates a new entry in the open database without leaving FluentPassFinder.
+New entries are saved into a dedicated group (auto-created as **"New entries"** on first use); you can change the target group in settings.

 ### TOTP placeholder